 Having accounted for the State Pension and any defined benefit scheme pension, it is useful to calculate how much money you will need to save to produce the remainder of your target income.
-This it's hard to make a precise prediction.
-Of course it also hinges on how much you have put aside already.
-Online calculators such as The Money Advice Service Pension Calculator can help you see if you are on target to meet your retirement objectives taking into account your current retirement savings and future contributions strategy is appropriate.
-The asset mix may require adjusting in terms of the level of risk or to provide greater ability to generate income. into defined contribution pensions.
+This into defined contribution pensions.
 It works out how much you might accumulate given current levels of saving, as well as the effects of increasing or decreasing contributions.
 Calculators have to make a number of assumptions about various factors - so what actually happens could be significantly different - but they do at least give you an idea of what to expect.